The Team

 Co-Founder, Nonprofit Liaison, Experience advisor, and Editor

-As the Destination: Wildlife editor, I work with the Team and our contributors to ensure that our message is consistent with our core beliefs: Wildlife is wild, and viewing it responsibly helps the ecology, the people, and the planet.
-In addition, my responsibilities include research and fact-checking, and I do a significant portion of the writing for the website.
+Finally, as the Destination: Wildlife editor, I work with the Team and our contributors to ensure that our message is consistent with our core beliefs: Wildlife is wild, and viewing it responsibly helps the ecology, the people, and the planet.

 Growing up in an urban environment, I came late to the world of wildlife viewing.
-So one of my goals is to reach and encourage people like me who may not have had much opportunity in nature or with wildlife.
-That is why, along with options for the more experienced or adventurous, I also make sure there are many choices for the more … er… cautious among us to embrace our amazing natural world.
+So, one of my goals is to reach and encourage people like me who may not have had much prior opportunity to be in nature or with wildlife.
+That is why, along with options for the more experienced or adventurous, I also make sure there are many choices for the more … er… cautious among us (like me!) to embrace our amazing natural world.

 I am a member of the Explorers Club and ASTA, the American Society of Travel Advisors..